rueckstiess/mtools/INSTALL.md

 ### Python

-You need to have Python 3.6.x installed in order to use mtools.
-Other versions of Python are not currently supported.
+You need to have Python 3.6 or newer installed in order to use mtools.
+Older versions of Python are not supported.

 To check your Python version, run `python --version` on the command line.